 Take the werewolf, for example.
 Some time in the late 1100s, a priest travelling from Ulster to Munster came across a man and his wife forced to live for seven years as werewolves.
 They were good Christian people and true believers, whose ancestors had been cursed for a long- forgotten sin by another priest in the time just after St Patrick.

 They were not evil, nor killed other humans.
 These people and their clan were known as the Werewolves of Ossary, and you can read an excellent article all about them on the blog of Ed Mooney.

-The Coir Anmann, a late medieval text talks of Laignech Fáelad, (a C6th Prince of Ossory), ‘a man who used to go wolfing, i.e. into wolf-shapes, and his offspring used to go after him and they used to kill the herds after the fashion of wolves, so that it is for that he used to be called Laignech Fáelad, for he was the first of them who went into a wolf-shape.’
+The Coir Anmann, a late medieval text, tells of Laignech Fáelad, (a sixth-century Prince of Ossory), ‘a man who used to go wolfing, i.e. into wolf-shapes, and his offspring used to go after him and they used to kill the herds after the fashion of wolves, so that it is for that he used to be called Laignech Fáelad, for he was the first of them who went into a wolf-shape.’